kojix2/openai_gym/README.md

 ```

 ## Usage
-You can run an simulation using the following:
+You can run a simulation using the following:

 ```ruby
 require 'openai_gym'